YashChaudhari999/File-Sharing/README.md

 ## License

--This project is licensed under the MIT License(#License).
+-This project is licensed under the MIT License.
 See the LICENSE file for more details.